himanshishrivas/DjangoRestApi/README.md

    3.Install Django Rest Framework:
     >>pip install djangorestframework

-   4.djongo: Djongo is a SQL to mongodb query transpiler.
+   4. Install Djongo: Djongo is a SQL to mongodb query transpiler.
 It translates a SQL query string into a mongoDB query document.
 As a result, all Django features, models etc work as is.
     >>pip install djongo

    5.Move to our directory using cd or if you are already in it ignore this.